neomundi-io/.github/profile/README.md

 ## Open Science · Reproducible · Auditable

 Auditability built in by design.
 Not a black box.
+DOI on demand

 ---